 Some of London’s parks have gorgeous views across the city, and they’re all free to enter.
 One of the best is Greenwich Park where you have a great view of the city from Canary Wharf to Westminster.
-You can also visit the Royal Observatory while you’re there and straddle time on the prime meridian, or visit the planetarium.
+Other things to do in Greenwich include visiting the Royal Observatory, straddling time on the prime meridian, or visiting the planetarium.
 For a view from the other side of London, head to Parliament Hill on Hampstead Heath.
 We also featured Hampstead in our film about ‘Where to find the village feel in London‘, so watch that for some extra tips.

 King Henry’s Mound, Richmond

 A park with an unusual view of London is Richmond Park, and specifically King Henry’s Mound.
 You can peer through the trees to see St.Paul’s Cathedral perfectly framed in the distance, and there’s a telescope so you can get a better look.
 And if you turn around, you can see Windsor Castle in the opposite direction.